will-moss/erin/README.md

 As a result, there is no specific order for your videos to appear.

+#### Some of my videos seem to be missing or not loaded at all

+For now, Erin will only attempt to retrieve the videos that have a supported extension.

+Supported extensions are : `.webm`, `.mp4`, and `.ogg`.

+However, please note that Safari doesn't seem to support `.ogg`, hence these videos will be ignored for Safari users.

+Should you have any advice or idea to support more extensions (especially for Safari users), please feel free to open an issue.

 #### Something else

 Please feel free to open an issue, explaining what happens, and describing your environment.